reykjalin/todui/README.md

 The TUI is fully mouse aware so you can use both the keybindings listed below or the mouse to navigate the TUI.

+You can find the planned list of future tasks, including details where applicable, in the [todo](./todo/) directory.
+View the list of tasks by running `todui .` from the root of the repo for the best experience viewing those.

 ![Todui task list at commit hash `2d2f133904a97292c5ac50917e7ed175fb71a569`](./screenshots/task-list-2d2f133904a97292c5ac50917e7ed175fb71a569.webp)